 - Monthly subscriptions (like Netflix and Amazon Prime)

 - Travel and vacations

-- Any miscellaneous spending, like Starbucks or happy hours with co-workers
+- Any miscellaneous spending, like happy hours with co-workers

 For any expenses that vary significantly from month to month, try to come up with a reasonable average.